Skip to content

 Shared [4.80, 12.48] [2.93, 9.91] Shared contributes to both

-Combined [12.14, 19.05] [4.42, 10.07] Useful features are learned more strongly
+Combined [12.14, 19.05] [4.42, 10.07] Useful features are learned better

 Ablation Study

-Training Mode Majority Conditioned Majority Notes
+Training Mode Majority Conditioned Majority Description

 Key Findings

-• Pre-caching ≠ lookahead: The correlation between \(Q(w)\) and feature directions of lookahead predictors is negative — pre-cached features actually contribute less to lookahead prediction.
-This supports the "breadcrumbs" hypothesis: lookahead arises because different positions require similar features, rather than from explicit planning.
+• Pre-caching \(\neq\) Look-ahead: The correlation between \(Q(w)\) and the feature directions of a look-ahead predictor is negative—pre-cached features actually contribute less to forward prediction.
+This supports the "breadcrumbs" hypothesis: look-ahead emerges because different positions require similar features, not from explicit planning.

 Highlights & Insights

-• Shift from "static function" to "developmental process": Traditional interpretability asks "what does this feature do?"; this paper asks "how was this feature trained into existence?"
-This developmental perspective, analogous to the function vs. development distinction in neuroscience, provides a fundamentally new tool for understanding LLM internals.
+• Shift from "Static Function" to "Developmental Process": Traditional interpretability asks "what is this feature doing," while this paper asks "how was this feature trained."
+This developmental perspective provides a new tool for understanding LLM internal mechanisms.

 Limitations & Future Work

-• vs. Wu et al. (2024): They first proposed the concepts of pre-caching and myopic training.
-This work builds on their foundation by introducing circuit sharing, establishing a quantitative attribution framework, and discovering that pre-caching ≠ lookahead — representing a substantial deepening and correction of their findings.
+• vs. Wu et al. (2024): They first proposed the pre-caching concept and myopic training.
+This work builds on that by introducing circuit sharing, establishing a quantitative attribution framework, and discovering that pre-caching \(\neq\) look-ahead.

 Rating